Important announcement

 • There is then a period of six weeks from the making of the Order during which anyone may go to the Court of Session questioning the validity of the Order

-• Finally, following the period of six weeks, the Council will then carry out appropriate signing and lining as set out within the Order
+• Finally, following the period of six weeks, the Council will then carry out appropriate signing and lining as set out within the Order.

-2. Carry out enforcement on restrictions that have been made through the Parking Management Hierarchy.
+Carry out enforcement on restrictions that have been made through the Parking Management Hierarchy.
+The Council will enforce parking restrictions through its Decriminalised Parking Enforcement.

 Enforce through community wardens:

 • Community Wardens patrol on a daily basis across East Dunbartonshire – particularly in and around town centres and off-street charging car parks.
-The
+The Council has recently recruited four additional dedicated Parking Wardens to assist in these efforts

 • Where complaints are received in residential areas, including on-street disabled bays and in and around the school estate, ad-hoc patrols will be carried out

 • Enforcement action will be taken by officers in the Community Safety Team where offences are witnessed and there is valid Traffic Regulation Order and appropriate lining and signing.
-The enforcement action will include where vehicles are observed parking illegally on yellow lines, parking within off-street charging car parks without following the rules of said car parks, parking illegally within enforceable disabled bays and parking illegally outside the school estate
+The enforcement action will include where vehicles are observed parking illegally on yellow lines, parking within off-street charging car parks without following the rules of said car parks, parking illegally within enforceable disabled bays and parking illegally outside the school estate.

 Parking Management Hierarchy

 Order of use Monitoring In the first instance, the Council will monitor parking issues as and when they are raised.
 This will ensure any problems which have been highlighted will be fully considered prior to any action (if required) taking place.
 White lines If any parking issues are identified, the first tool which can be used by the Council is to implement white lines, indicating where parking is not appropriate.
 These markings are advisory only and cannot be enforced.
 Kept clear If white line marking is not considered to be effective, the Council can then consider the use of Keep Clear markings to provide clear directions on where parking is not appropriate.
 These markings are advisory only and cannot be enforced.
 Enforceable restrictions If none of the above measures prove to be sufficient, the Council can then look to use a TRO – for the reasons provided on Page 11 – to create a parking restriction that can be enforced by the Council.
-The Council may also provide Residents’ Parking Permits where specific difficulties for residents are identified as a result of DPE and off-street parking charges being introduced.
-More information is included in Appendix A. Restricted controlled parking zone The final tool that the Council can use after every other option has been pursued can be to create a Restricted/Controlled Parking Zone.

-Policy Delivering this Policy
+Delivering this Policy

 Once the Scottish Ministers have set the secondary regulations, the Council will review these and any associated guidance to review what action will be required by the Council.